-- > Dimensions and Clearance Conditions: Consideration should be given to the - Consideration should be given to the dimensions (height and width) of bicycle parking racks to ensure the racks are functional and secure.
-Adequate spacing between individual racks is essential to facilitate easy maneuvering and ensure that cyclists can securely lock their bikes.
-Clearance should also be provided around each bike rack of at least the footprint of a typical bicycle (1.8 x 0.6 m) to allow space for different bicycle types, sizes, and accessories, including recumbent bikes, tricycles, bike trailers, and bike baskets, enhancing the inclusivity and practicality of the parking facilities.
-When locating bike racks near sidewalks or other pedestrian paths, care should be taken that neither the bike rack nor an attached bicycle impede on the pedestrian clearway space or cause any other accessibility issues. - > Materials, Finish, and Installation: Bike racks and other bicycle parking facilities should be built using steel or other high-quality materials, and include weather and corrosion-resistant coatings or treatments to enhance their longevity.
-Racks should be installed on a hard surface and be held firmly in place. - > Other end-of-trip facilities: In addition to bicycle parking, a variety of other end-of-trip amenities can be offered to facilitate trips by bicycle.
-Repair stations that include tools, an air pump, and a place to hang a . bicycle help people do basic maintenance and repair to their bicycles.
+- > Placement and Clearance: Adequate spacing between individual racks is essential to facilitate easy maneuvering and ensure that cyclists can securely lock their bikes.
+Clearance should also be provided around each bike rack of at least the footprint of a typical bicycle $(1.8 \times 0.6 \text{ m})$ to allow space for different bicycle types, sizes, and accessories, including recumbent bikes, tricycles, bike trailers, and bike baskets, enhancing the inclusivity and practicality of the parking facilities.
+When locating bike racks near sidewalks or other pedestrian paths, care should be taken that neither the bike rack nor an attached bicycle impedes on the pedestrian clearway space or cause - Materials, Finish, and Installation: Bike racks and other bicycle parking facilities should be built using steel or other high-quality materials and include weather and corrosionany other accessibility issues.

+- resistant coatings or treatments to enhance their longevity.
+Racks should be installed on a hard surface and be held firmly in place. - Other end-of-trip facilities: In addition to bicycle parking, a variety of other end-of-trip amenities can be offered to facilitate trips by bicycle.
+Repair stations that include tools, an air pump, and a place to hang a bicycle help people do basic maintenance and repair to their bicycles - helping overcome a key barrier to bicycle trips and enhancing the bicycle tourism experience.
 Rest areas that consist of a variety of amenities such as seating, tables, water fountains, or other features, can provide a stopping point for cyclists as well as pedestrians.
-Showers and change rooms at destinations can be an incentive for bicycle use, especially for people who commute or travel longer distances.
+Showers and change rooms at destinations can also be an incentive for bicycle use, especially for people who commute or travel longer distances.